rashmi-ar/coding_exercises/README.md

 - Ensure all code is well-documented and follows best practices.
 - Create a detailed report explaining your approach, challenges faced, and how you overcame them.
 Let it be brief.
-- Submit your final code and report as a zip file.
+- Submit your final code and report by providing us the links to your repositories.
 The links to the weights on the HuggingFace should also be present in your report.

 We look forward to seeing your innovative solutions and welcoming you to the DIAS Project team!